rfmurray/psyc2021/readme.md

 ### Announcement:  final exam

-The final exam will take place on Thursday, December 12, 2:00-5:00 pm.
+The final exam is tentatively scheduled for Thursday, December 12, 2:00-5:00 pm.
 The location has not been announced yet.

 ### Upcoming events